ChengWang2018/chengwang.github.io/_news/announcement_2.md

 ---
 layout: post
 title: A long announcement with details
-date: 2023-12-07 16:11:00-0400
+date: 2024-07-06 16:11:00-0400
 inline: true
 related_posts: false
 ---

-Our paper about "Runtime unknown unsafe scenarios identification for SOTIF of autonomous vehicles" is accepted by Accident Analysis and Prevention.
+Our paper about "Safety Assessment for Autonomous Vehicles: A Reference Driver Model for Highway Merging Scenarios" is accepted by Accident Analysis and Prevention.

 <!--
 ---